 A durable roof is made of more than just shingles.
 Protecting your home requires a complete roofing system that creates a waterproof barrier, defends against nature’s elements, and provides proper ventilation.
-In California, homeowners need to think about the extra heat and sun exposure, too.
+In hot areas, homeowners need to think about the extra heat and sun exposure, too.

 Your total roof system needs to consist of barriers, underlayment, starter shingles, hip and ridge shingles, ventilation products, and insulation.
 In order to prevent leaks, you need to start with the right underlayment.